nicholasbair/astrid-clone/NOTES.md

 Users need to be able to be associated to each other, e.g. I shouldn't be able to assign a task to any user.

+Permissions:
+  If I create a task, and assign it to a friend.
+The only thing my friend should be able to do is accept, comment, and mark complete

 ## User stories
 ...